jdeplecker/CC-AdventOfCode-2022/day04/README.md

 # Setup
-Put the main turtle in the bottom right position of the number, and give it the following items: disk drive, floppy disk, stack of turtles, fuel blocks and building blocks.
+Put the main turtle in the bottom right position of the number and make sure it has some fuel.
+Give it the following items: disk drive, floppy disk, stack of turtles, fuel blocks and building blocks.
 Arrange them in this order.

 ![Alt text](./day04_setup.png "Turtles!")